Ohio EdisonAssistance and Service Programs - Help Paying Your Bill

 Contact us for information about the following programs:

-Critical Customer Care Program.
+- Critical Care Program

-The Critical Customer Care Program identifies customers who use certain electrically operated life sustaining medical equipment in their home.
+The Critical Care Program identifies customers who use certain electrically operated life sustaining medical equipment in their home.
 The program helps customers - for whom a service interruption could be immediately life threatening, or would make operation of necessary medical or life supporting equipment impossible or impractical - prepare for planned and unplanned power outages.
 Please call us if someone in your home uses this type of medical equipment.

 Customers with severe health problems may have a licensed physician certify in writing that a termination of electric service would be especially dangerous.
 The medical certification will postpone the termination of electric service for 30 days.
 The certification is designed to provide the customer with additional time to pay their past-due balance.
 The customer is still responsible for the past-due amount and will be given the opportunity to pay the balance in monthly installments.